Jan21493/Linkplay/boot-process.md

 ...
 ```

-I found a documentation for these commands:
+I found a documentation for these commands (not matching 100%):
 ```
 Usage:
 a. get: nvram_get [<2860/rtdev>] <field>